redwoodjs/redwood/CONTRIBUTING.md

 > Note: Interactivity is enabled by default

-For example, if we're using `yarn add` to add a dependency to a workspace (say `packages/codemods`), and we already have that dependency in another worksapce (say `packages/api-server`), yarn will ask us if we want to use the same version:
+For example, if we're using `yarn add` to add a dependency to a workspace (say `packages/codemods`), and we already have that dependency in another workspace (say `packages/api-server`), yarn will ask us if we want to use the same version:

 ```
 redwood/packages/codemods$ yarn add yargs